-JAVA TEACHER
+JAVA TEACHER FOR STUDENTS

 How to use this site

-This site is not a sequential Java textbook.
+Java Teacher is not a sequential Java textbook.
 Instead, it is a Java and SQL encyclopedia.

 There are two ways to get help.